carbon-design-system/carbon/docs/getting-started/faq.md

 #### "I need help now...this won't take long, do I really need to make an issue?"

 Ask us on Slack.
-If the problem gets resolved quickly.
-Great!
+If the problem gets resolved quickly, great!
 But it's not guaranteed that you'll get a response immediately or when you need it.
 It's also not guaranteed that we can resolve your issue in that particular Slack conversation.